vitest-dev/vitest/docs/guide/browser/playwright.md

 }
 ```

 Vitest opens a single page to run all tests in the same file.
-You can configure the `launch` and `context` properties in `configs`:
+You can configure the `launch` and `context` properties in `instances`:

 ```ts{9-10} [vitest.config.ts]
 import { defineConfig } from 'vitest/config'